d-montgomery/PelePhysics/Docs/sphinx/Spray.rst

   * The liquid fuel species names are specified using ``particles.fuel_species = NC7H16 NC10H22``.
 The number of fuel species listed must match ``SPRAY_FUEL_NUM``.

-  * Although this is not required or typical, if the evaporated mass should contribute to a different gas phase species than what is modeled in the liquid phase, use ``particles.dep_fuel_species``.
+  * Although this is not required or typical, if the evaporated mass should contribute to a different gas-phase species than what is modeled in the liquid phase, use ``particles.dep_fuel_species``.
 For example, if we wanted the evaporated mass from both liquid species to contribute to a different species called ``SP3``, we would put ``particles.dep_fuel_species = SP3 SP3``.
 All species specified must be present in the chemistry transport and thermodynamic data.

 * The following table lists other inputs related to ``particles.``